PeopleAdmin/tweemux/README.md

 ## Guest Usage

     gem install tweemux
-    tweemux at somehost.org
+    tweemux on somehost.org
     # or, optionally, specify a user and port:
-    tweemux at someuser@somehost.org 3322
+    tweemux on someuser@somehost.org 3322

 That should be all it takes for the guest to get started!